gsarti/website-content/content/publication/char-mt-analysis/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv Preprint"
+publication: "Transactions of the Association for Computational Linguistics (2024) 12: 392–410"
-publication_short: "Arxiv"
+publication_short: "TACL"

-abstract: "Pretrained character-level language models were recently shown to be competitive with popular subword models across a range of NLP tasks.
-However, there has been little research on their effectiveness for neural machine translation (NMT).
-This work performs an extensive comparison across multiple languages and experimental conditions of state-of-the-art character- and subword-level pre-trained models (ByT5 and mT5, respectively) on NMT, showing the effectiveness of character-level modeling in translation, particularly in cases where training data is limited.
-In our analysis, we show how character models' performance gains are reflected in better translations of orthographically similar words and rare words.
-While evaluating the importance of source texts in driving model predictions, we highlight ByT5 word-level patterns suggesting an ability to modulate word and character-level information during the translation, providing insights into a potential weakness of character-level modeling.
-We conclude by assessing the efficiency tradeoff of character models, suggesting their usage in non-time-critical scenarios to boost translation quality."
+abstract: "Pretrained character-level and byte-level language models have been shown to be competitive with popular subword models across a range of Natural Language Processing tasks.
+However, there has been little research on their effectiveness for neural machine translation (NMT), particularly within the popular pretrain-then-finetune paradigm.
+This work performs an extensive comparison across multiple languages and experimental conditions of character- and subword-level pretrained models (ByT5 and mT5, respectively) on NMT.
+We show the effectiveness of character-level modeling in translation, particularly in cases where fine-tuning data is limited.
+In our analysis, we show how character models’ gains in translation quality are reflected in better translations of orthographically similar words and rare words.
+While evaluating the importance of source texts in driving model predictions, we highlight word-level patterns within ByT5, suggesting an ability to modulate word-level and character-level information during generation.
+We conclude by assessing the efficiency tradeoff of byte models, suggesting their usage in non-time-critical scenarios to boost translation quality."

 # Summary.
 An optional shortened abstract.
 summary: "We analyze input contributions of char-level MT models and show how they modulate word and character-level information."